 Maria: It’s our way of bringing nature inside.
 Also, timber is warm!

-Val: Yes and when timber is sourced from responsible managed forests it’s one of the most sustainable products.
+Val: Yes and when timber is sourced from responsibly managed forests it’s one of the most sustainable products.

 Maria: I think the craftsmanship that goes into timber furniture is special.
 When you see things that are made really well…the details that go into it is really nice.
 The thing about wood is that it simply makes us feel good… “forest bathing” and tree huggers are onto something!